w3b3d3v/videos-voting/README.md

 - **Ease of Implementation**: It is easy to understand and implement, making it accessible for a wide range of situations.
 - **Flexibility**: Voters have the freedom to express their preference for more than one option, allowing for a more comprehensive view of preferences.

+## Proposals Rules and Guidelines

+- **Proposal Expiration**: Proposals have a defined time limit for consideration.
+- **Self-Voting Restriction**: The proposer cannot vote on their own proposal.
+- **Minimum Votes**: Proposals require a minimum number of votes for approval.
+- **Priority Ranking**: Approved proposals are prioritized based on the number of votes received.
+- **Anonymous Suggestions**: Proposal suggestions are open and anonymous.
+- **Disclosure After Approval**: Proposals become non-anonymous if the proposer is a registered content creator.

 ## App Screens

 ### List of Proposals